 \section{Introduction}

-As it is well known the Hamming metric is the one that matches to the binary symmetric channel in the sense that maximum likelihood decoding (MLD) coincides with nearest neighbourhood decoding (NND).
-This type of matching have been studied in other cases, for example in \cite{CW71} it was characterized certain channels matching to the Lee metric.
-In that paper, following J. L. Massey \cite{Massey67}, a metric is considered matched to a discrete memoryless channel if the NND with respect to this metric is also a MLD.
-The problem of matching a metric to a channel is taken up by G. S{\'e}guin in \cite{Seguin80} where the main focus was on sequence of additive metrics.
-In that paper it is used a stronger condition also assumed here: a metric matched to a channel is one for which not only every NND is a MLD but also every MLD is also a NND.
-The author obtain necessary and sufficient conditions to the existence of additive metrics matched to a channel and raises the question of what happens if we remove the restriction of the metric be additive.
-There were not significant progress until the paper \cite{FW16} by M. Firer and J. Walker where the authors prove, among other results, the existence of a metric (not necessarily additive) matched to the Z-channels and to the $n$-fold binary asymmetric channel (BAC) for $n=2,3$ and conjecture that this is also true for $n>3$.
-Some recent progress in this direction was done in \cite{DF16} where it is presented an algorithm to decide if a channel is metrizable and in that case return a metric matched to the channel, and in \cite{Poplawski16} where the author proves that the BAC channels are metrizable in the weaker sense of J. L. Massey in \cite{Massey67}.\\
+As it is well known, maximum likelihood decoding (MLD) over a symmetric channel coincides with nearest neighbor decoding (NND) with respect to the Hamming metric.
+In this paper we deal with the problem of matching a metric to a given channel regarding the decoding criteria mentioned above.
+This problem was considered in 1967 by J. L. Massey \cite{Massey67} where a metric matched to a discrete memoryless channel is defined as a metric for which the NND is a MLD.
+Since then, this type of matching have been studied in some special cases.
+For instance, certain channels matching to the Lee metric were obtained in \cite{CW71}.
+The problem of matching a metric to a channel was taken up by G. S{\'e}guin \cite{Seguin80}, where the main focus was on sequences of additive metrics.
+In the referred paper it is used a stronger condition also assumed here: a metric matched to a channel is one for which not only the NND is a MLD but also the MLD is a NND.
+The author obtains necessary and sufficient conditions for the existence of additive metrics matched to a channel and raises the question of what happens if the restriction of additivity of the metric is removed.
+There was no significant progress until the paper \cite{FW16} by M. Firer and J. Walker, where the authors proved, among other results, the existence of a metric (not necessarily additive) matched to the Z-channels and to the $n$-fold binary asymmetric channel (BAC) for $n=2,3$, and conjectured that this is also true for $n>3$.
+Some recent progress in this direction was obtained in \cite{DF16} where it is presented an algorithm to decide if a channel is metrizable and in that case return a metric matched to the channel, and in \cite{Poplawski16} where the author proved that the BAC channels are metrizable in the weaker sense of J. L. Massey in \cite{Massey67}.